 Laura facilitates financial incentive programs for energy efficiency projects in existing commercial buildings and new construction projects.
 Before landing at Waypoint, she earned a degree in Environmental & Urban Studies and worked in corporate sustainability and recruiting.
 You can usually find her eating around Chicago, testing new recipes in her kitchen, and reading.

 Amy deploys our New Construction program in Portland, OR.
 She works with a variety of decision-makers to ensure the implementation of energy efficient measures, helping them access financial incentives in the region.
-Prior to joining the Waypoint team, she earned a Master of Environmental Science & Management degree and worked in sustainability programs for government and utility clients across the West Coast.
+Prior to joining the Waypoint team, she worked in sustainability programs for government and utility clients across the West Coast.
 Outside of work, she is continually exploring for a new trail, a new beer, or a new adventure!